alapsraval/D3-challenge/README.md

 This is a web application that displays a scatter plot to analyze the health risks facing particular demographics using information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.
 The following outlines the steps.

-## Your Task
+## Step 1

-### Core Assignment: D3 Dabbler (Required Assignment)

-You need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+Create a scatter plot between two of the data variables that represents each state with circle elements.

-Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
-Your scatter plot should ultimately appear like the image at the top of this section.
+* `app.js` file is used to pull in the data from `data.csv` by using the `d3.csv` function.
 * Include state abbreviations in the circles.

-* Create and situate your axes and labels to the left and bottom of the chart.
+* Create and situate axes and labels to the left and bottom of the chart.

 - - -

-### Bonus: Impress the Boss (Optional Assignment)

-Why make a static graphic when D3 lets you interact with your data?

-#### 1. More Data, More Dynamics
+## Step 2

-You're going to include more demographics and more risk factors.
-Place additional labels in your scatter plot and give them click events so that your users can decide which data to display.
+Include more demographics and more risk factors.
+Place additional labels in the scatter plot and give them click events so that your users can decide which data to display.
 Animate the transitions for your circles' locations as well as the range of your axes.
 Do this for two risk factors for each axis.
 Or, for an extreme challenge, create three for each axis.

-#### 2. Incorporate d3-tip
+### Incorporate d3-tip

 While the ticks on the axes allow us to infer approximate values for each circle, it's impossible to determine the true value without adding another layer of data.
 Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
 Add tooltips to your circles and display each tooltip with the data that the user has selected.
 Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged)—we've already included this plugin in your assignment directory.